ghassanpl/header_utils/README.md

 **Pull requests welcome!**

+### Note on portability

+Since this is a C++20 library, and apparently no compiler except MSVC supports C++20 fully, don't expect it to work anywhere other than MSVC.
+Yay.

 ## align.h

 A small enum to represent alignment within a rectangle (e.g. top-left, bottom-right, etc), and functions to modify it and align stuff.